dmitrymalk/circular-with-floating-action-button/README.md

 # Circular loader integrated with a floating action button.

-Progress Floating Action Button supports all default functionality of floating action button and progress bar.
-Idea is to not create custom floating action button, but help to integrate circular progress to fab with minimal effort.
+Progress Floating Action Button helps to integrate circular progress bar to fab with minimal effort.
+Also it supports all default functionality of floating action button and progress bar.
+Idea was to not create custom floating action button, but help to integrate circular progress to a floating action button like described here: https://www.google.com/design/spec/components/progress-activity.html#progress-activity-types-of-indicators.

 <img width="60%" src="https://cloud.githubusercontent.com/assets/2931932/14582337/84424940-040a-11e6-9236-d362606055bb.png" />

 ### Getting Started

-For using it you need to add one small file to your project: `ProgressFloatingActionButton.java` After you can add your fab and progress bar inside 'ProgressFloatingActionButton' like you see below to achice progress bar integration with floating action button.
+For using it you need to add one small file to your project: `ProgressFloatingActionButton.java` After that you can add your fab and progress bar inside 'ProgressFloatingActionButton'.
+Like you see below to achieve progress bar integration with floating action button.
+In near future i plan to add more examples and fetatues that helps you to work with it.

 ```
 <com.dmitrymalkovich.android.progressfabsample.ProgressFloatingActionButton